Fully-integrated, easy-to-use, compact system collects blood pressure and extracts Systolic, Diastolic, and Mean Arterial Pressure values.

 Control the equipment through AcqKnowledge—intuitive for existing users.

-Frazer Findlay of BIOPAC and Walter Habenbacher of CNSystems will walk you through how to easily integrate noninvasive blood pressure and other hemodynamic data with multiple physiological signals.
-They will explain the benefits of adding NIBP to experiments and complete a live demo to show you how to set up the hardware and software.
+Frazer Findlay of BIOPAC and Walter Habenbacher of CNSystems walk you through how to easily integrate noninvasive blood pressure and other hemodynamic data with multiple physiological signals.
+They explain the benefits of adding NIBP to experiments and complete a live demo to show you how to set up the hardware and software.